 As the future creeps closer to a new decade one thing is certain.
 Change is here to stay.
-In this new series about the changing nature of work Insight talks to leading academics to find out how workforces can evolve and keep pace.
-First, we’re taking a look at the healthcare sector.
+That’s why we’re looking into the future of work, talking to leading academics to find out how work forces can evolve and keep pace.
+Here, we’re delving into the healthcare sector.

 Where is healthcare headed?

-The coming decades will see the healthcare industry face unique challenges that will need innovative solutions to ensure patient care remains effective, equitable and economically viable.
+The coming decades will present the healthcare industry with unique challenges.
+These challenges will need innovative solutions to ensure patient care remains effective, equitable and economically viable.

-Often this shift in demographics is presented pejoratively.
+Often this shift in demographics is presented as a negative thing.
 You may read of a ‘time bomb’ or a ‘looming crisis’.
 Of course, an ageing population presents challenges socially, economically and in terms of healthcare provision, but it also presents opportunity.

-Maree Bernoth, Associate Professor of Nursing at CSU, said that the changing demographic means unique possibilities for healthcare workers.
+Maree Bernoth, Associate Professor of Nursing at Charles Sturt University, feels that the changing demographic means unique possibilities for healthcare workers.

 “The growing number of older people means that healthcare workers can work with people from preconception right through the lifespan, so that patients have quality of life throughout their lives.
 That’s exciting for healthcare workers.
-More people living longer is a sign of a successful society, but we want people to age so they don’t have co-morbidities and chronic health problems that some of our current older cohort of people have.
+More people living longer is a sign of a successful society.
+However, we want people to age so they don’t have co-morbidities and chronic health problems that some of our current older members of society have.

-“And as we understand more about the ageing process and effects on it through research, frontline healthcare staff like nurses can help people apply this knowledge to ensure their quality of life, such as health promotion about lifestyle choices as we age.”
+“And as we understand more about the ageing process and effects on it through research, frontline healthcare staff like nurses can help people apply this knowledge to ensure their quality of life.
+That means things like health promotion about lifestyle choices as we age.”

 Lifestyle and prevention

-Professor Megan Smith, Director of the Three Rivers University Department of Rural Health (UDRH) expects the notion of lifestyle choices to be an increasingly important trend in healthcare over the coming decades.
+Professor Megan Smith, Director of the Three Rivers University Department of Rural Health (UDRH) expects lifestyle choices to be an increasingly important trend in healthcare.
 Given the intricate confluence of economic, political and other factors that affect services, the idea of preventative healthcare is increasingly important for both patient quality of life and economic efficiency in the healthcare industry.

-“There is a change with healthcare providers becoming partners with people in their care, which I think will mean more emphasis on the preventative aspects of health.
+“There is a change, with healthcare providers becoming partners with people in their care.
+I think will mean more emphasis on the preventative aspects of health.
 For example, advising people about exercise and nutrition and helping them be knowledgeable about their health and how to self-manage their health needs.

 “Chronic healthcare problems are a major part of current demand for healthcare.
-In response we are seeing more emphasis in training at places like CSU on the preventative, wellbeing aspects of healthcare to try and break that cycle and prevent chronic conditions being a major part of the population in 10–15 years’ time.
+In response we’re seeing more emphasis in training on the preventative, wellbeing aspects of healthcare to try and break that cycle and prevent chronic conditions being a major part of the population in 10–15 years’ time.

 “Primary healthcare needs to be an increasing focus.
-This is where people can see the right practitioner straight away; keeping them out of hospital and treating them well in the community is where we should be looking.
+This is where people can see the right practitioner straight away.
+That means they stay out of hospital.
+Treating people well in the community is where we should be looking.
 Because hospitals are expensive and there is a concern over the burgeoning costs of healthcare, so the more we can get people out of expensive institutions like hospitals, the better off we’ll all be.”

 Meeting the healthcare needs of all Australians